• Skip to primary navigation

 Tips and Variations

-• If your household is anything like mine, be sure to fry some extra tortillas.
+• Make Extra Tortilla Strips: If your household is anything like mine, be sure to fry some extra tortillas.
 Little hands tend to eat many of the fried strips before the soup is ready to serve.
 My mom told me my grandmother had the same problem when my mom and her siblings would sneak into the kitchen and steal handfuls of crispy strips.

-• For a vegan or dairy-free version, just leave out the cheese or use a vegan cheese.
+• Vegan or Dairy-Free Version: Leave out the cheese or use a vegan cheese.

 Recipe